JinpengLiu12/ECE445-SP2024/hc43/readme.md

   •  Decide what MCU chip we need. <br>
   •  Make it clear on the target people of our design <br>

+## 2/13:
+  • Reveised project proposal <br>
+  • Discussed potential component selections <br>
+  Things to do: <be>
+  • Modify the block diagram and tolerance <br>
+  • Modify the high-level requirement list <br>